4rchim3d3s/cx-tutorials/Windows/packages.md

 See that we save the variable **variableOfStruct1ForPackage2** of **package1** into the Struct-Variable called **variableOfStruct2_2** of *Struct2_1* out of package2.

 After that you see how you can access the values and print them out.

+## Bugs

+By now i only got a bug with defining an Array of a Structure of another package within a Structure.
+See https://github.com/skycoin/cx/issues/385 if it got fixed.

+A workaround is to just redefine the same structure within the package, see also the link above.